 Ulocladium is easily confused with other types of mold, so calling in a professional is always a good idea, especially if you suspect that this mold is growing in your home.

-With so much to know about the different types of mold, how to identify them and what their potential health hazards are, it is always best to contact a professional when it comes to mold remediation.
+With so much to know about the different types of mold, how to identify them and what their potential health hazards are, it is always to contact a professional when it comes to mold remediation.
 Chronic or widespread mold problems are a serious health concern, and the average person cannot tackle it alone.
 Professionals have the knowledge and experience to safely and effectively get rid of mold in your home.

 Mold Remediation Process